Lima Memorial Health System Logo

 Over-the-counter means you can buy them without a prescription.

-Most health care providers recommend acetaminophen (such as Tylenol) first because it has fewer side effects than other drugs.
+Most health care providers recommend acetaminophen (such as Tylenol) first because it has fewer side effects than other medicines.
 Do not take more than 3 grams (3,000 mg) on any one day, or over 24 hours.
 Overdosing on acetaminophen can cause severe damage to your liver.
-If you already have liver disease, ask your doctor if acetaminophen is OK for you to take.
+If you already have liver disease, ask your provider if acetaminophen is OK for you to take.

 If your pain continues, your provider may suggest nonsteroidal anti-inflammatory drugs (NSAIDs).
 You can buy some NSAIDs, such as ibuprofen and naproxen, without a prescription.
 NSAIDs help reduce the swelling around the swollen disk or arthritis in the back.

-NSAIDs and acetaminophen in high doses, or if taken for a long time, can cause serious side effects.
+NSAIDs and acetaminophen, when taken in high doses or for a long time, can cause serious side effects.
 Side effects include stomach pain, ulcers or bleeding, and kidney or liver damage.
-If side effects occur, stop taking the drug right away and tell your provider.
+If side effects occur, stop taking the medicine right away and tell your provider.

 If you are taking pain relievers for more than a week, tell your provider.
 You may need to be watched for side effects.